Influential Women Profiles Erica Peryga: CEO and Founder of Pathway Career Coaching and Self-Development

 EINPresswire.com/ -- Empowering Professionals to Turn Career Uncertainty into Purpose-Driven, Confident Careers Through Strategy, Mindset, and Systems

-Through her coaching practice, Erica specializes in resume and LinkedIn positioning, interview preparation, leadership development, and confidence-building strategies.
-Her approach blends practical career strategy with mindset work and actionable systems, enabling clients to build careers and businesses that align with their lives—not just their job titles.
+Her coaching philosophy goes beyond resumes and job searches.
+Erica believes modern career development requires a deeper approach—one that combines strategy, positioning, mindset, visibility, and systems to help people build careers that align with who they are becoming, not just where they have been.

-Erica’s professional foundation is rooted in higher education, where she served for 16 years as Dean of Students at Post University.
-In this role, she led student affairs initiatives, developed retention programs, and created pathways that connected education to real-world career outcomes.
-Her experience also includes leadership roles in career services and administration, shaping her expertise in coaching, professional development, and organizational leadership.
+Erica’s professional foundation was built during her 16-year career in higher education, including serving as Dean of Students at Post University, where she led student affairs initiatives, retention strategies, and programs connecting education to real-world career outcomes.
+Her own transition from higher education leadership into entrepreneurship and career reinvention became the inspiration behind The Pathway Method™ and her growing body of work around identity-level career transformation.

+Erica is currently developing her upcoming book, The Pathway Method, a transformational guide rooted in reinvention, clarity, confidence, and what it truly means to outgrow one version of success in order to step into another.
+The book explores themes of identity, purpose, career transitions, and creating a future aligned with personal growth and possibility.

+She is also the host of thought leadership conversations and content focused on helping professionals navigate change with both strategy and humanity in an increasingly digital world.

-She holds a Bachelor’s degree in Social Work from Western Connecticut State University and a Master’s in Counselor Education from Clemson University.
-In addition, Erica is a Certified Professional Resume Writer (CPRW) and has been featured on platforms such as the Career Karma Podcast, where she shares practical insights on navigating today’s evolving job market.
+Erica holds a Bachelor’s degree in Social Work from Western Connecticut State University, a Master’s degree in Counselor Education from Clemson University, and is a Certified Professional Resume Writer (CPRW).
+She has been featured on platforms including the Career Karma Podcast and continues to expand her visibility through speaking engagements, digital platforms, workshops, and professional collaborations.

-Erica attributes her success to embracing who she is, pursuing her goals with determination, and remaining open to new ideas.
-She emphasizes the importance of combining strategy, mindset, and structured systems—not only in her own career, but in the work she does with her clients—to create clarity and meaningful progress.

-One of the most valuable lessons she has learned is the importance of learning from others, asking questions, and maintaining confidence.
-“Believing in yourself is key to growth and success,” she shares—a principle she encourages in those she mentors.
-For young women entering the field, Erica stresses the importance of continuous education, earning certifications, mentoring others, and developing empathy and strong communication skills.
+Known for her energy, empathy, and strategic mindset, Erica’s mission is rooted in one central belief:

 Learn More about Erica Peryga: